national program to support Childhood Curiosity

 So while I am okay with a TV commercial fighting for something like music in schools I am not okay that money has to be spent on the fight (versus actually using the money for feeding kid’s curiosity).

-In fact, I read somewhere that inadvertently the ‘no child left behind’ program kind of created the arts cutback situation because funds had to be diverted to sciences & math to insure the program met its goals (I don’t think anyone planned it to work that way).
+This is not “no child left behind” (although I guess if I did some research I could be really sure about that statement).
+In fact, I read somewhere that, inadvertently, the ‘no child left behind’ program kind of created the arts cutback situation because funds had to be diverted to sciences & math to insure the program met its goals (I don’t think anyone planned it to work that way).

-Heck.
 President Obama announced a $250 million initiative to train math and science teachers and help meet his goal of pushing America’s students from the middle to the top of the pack in those subjects in the next decade.
 Obama said the $250 million in public and private investments for his “Educate to Innovate” campaign will help train more than 100,000 teachers and prepare more than 10,000 new educators in the next five years.
 I am all for that also.
 Just not at the expense of other curriculum options students could select.

-Use that 250 million to train Curiosity Fulfillment teachers.
-Create a Curiosity Fund and go get stuff in front of kids.
-And keep shoving it at them until they find something they gravitate to.
+Have Curiosity Fulfillment trained educators keep shoving “keys” at them until they find something they gravitate to.
 The only reason (in my opinion) kids “give up” in school is because they just don’t find anything relevant to them.
 I am NOT suggesting we should ignore a well rounded education (they do need to know 2 and 2 is 4 and stuff like that) but give them a “hook.”
 Something to hold on to.
 Something that inspires them to want to know more.
+I agree with JK Rowling in that “its not that people don’t like to read, they just haven’t found the right book yet.”